 - Initialize the SPBRGHx:SPBRGx registers for the appropriate baud rate.
-Set or clear the BRG16 bit, as required, to achieve the required baud - Enable the synchronous master serial port by setting bits, SYNC, SPEN and CSRC. - If interrupts are desired, set enable bit, TXxIE. - If 9-bit transmission is required, set bit, TX9. - Enable the transmission by setting bit, TXEN. - If 9-bit transmission is selected, the ninth bit should be loaded in bit.
-TX9D. - 7.
+Set or clear the BRG16 bit, as required, to achieve the required baud rate. - 2.
+Enable the synchronous master serial port by setting bits, SYNC, SPEN and CSRC. - If interrupts are desired, set enable bit, TXxIE. - 4.
+If 9-bit transmission is required, set bit, TX9. - 5.
+Enable the transmission by setting bit, TXEN. - 6.
+If 9-bit transmission is selected, the ninth bit should be loaded in bit, TX9D. - 7.
 Start transmission by loading data to the TXREGx register. - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set.

-FIGURE 21-11: SYNCHRONOUS TRANSMISSION
+FIGURE 19-11: SYNCHRONOUS TRANSMISSION

-(RPn1/TX2/CK2 and RPn2/RX2/DT2).
+Note: Sync Master mode, SPBRGx = 0, continuous transmission of two 8-bit words.
+This example is equally applicable to EUSART2 (RPn1/TX2/CK2 and RPn2/RX2/DT2).